phocks/devblog/content/2023-11-21-wifi-and-bluetooth-can-coexist.md

 The easy solution was to connect on the 5 Ghz band.
 Done.
 It worked.
 No interference.
 And that could have been that.
 But it was still bugging me.
 I still wanted to know why.
 I still wanted to fix it.

-(2.4 Ghz gets better range than 5 Gtz because it's a lower frequency so sometimes it actually gives me a more stable connection from further away.)
+(2.4 Ghz gets better range than 5 Ghz because it's a lower frequency so sometimes it actually gives me a more stable connection from further away.)

 I found a few possible solutions.
 I tried changing the WiFi channel on my router, and that helped a little bit, but not quite enough.